All about JavaScript Prototypes

 We will see for object, array and function examples that all the prototypes chain just inherited the property from the prototyped object.

-Prototypes Chian With Object
+Prototypes Chain With Object

 Using the previous example,